Here, Gerry tells us all about what’s been going on, down in the forest.

 Red fox pops up to say hello

-There is so much going on here at the Forest of Dean.
+There is so much going on here at our hot tub holiday location of Forest of Dean.
 I have been networking with the Dean Meadows group and Butterfly Conservation to manage our meadow to be as beneficial as possible for biodiversity and I have worked with our consultant ecologist to put dormouse nest boxes up.
 I have carried out lots of Big Butterfly counts to feed into the national database too.

 I am particularly delighted that our Forest School activities at Berry Hill Primary School have contributed massively towards their achievement in receiving the Gold Certificate for the Woodland Trust's Woodland Ambassador Challenge.
 We hope to now carry on when school resumes to help them achieve their platinum award!